ironscar/unreal-engine-dev-starter/docs/texturing.md

   - update baking engine to GPU and set the texture resolution as appropriate
   - enable `Displacement` maps and turn on `Full range`
   - in `Normal Tangent Space`, choose output tangent space as `DirectX`
+  - we only really need `Normal Tangent Space` for the projection
   - then bake it (this takes some time)
 - Once baked, go to the `Layering Project Editor` in the top left second icon in the left panel
   - under mesh, select `Mesh Format` as `DirectX`
 - With this you can see the transferred details onto the low poly mesh

+- To try:
+  - what level of low poly detail is good enough to project the high poly details successfully

 ---

 ## Todos

 - Figure out how to do procedural textures
+- Figure out how to texture hair cards
 - Figure out how to control the direction of the texture on custom models
-- Figure out how to texture hair cards

 ---